Smukanec/Jarvik_W/README.md

 ollama pull zephyr
 ```

+Models such as Zephyr, Mistral or Jarvik Q4 automatically prepend information
+from `web.search()` when active.
+The selector in the web interface shows which
+models support web search.

 ### Switching models while running

 Jarvik can change models on the fly.
 Use the drop-down selector in the web